keithresar/ansibleallthethings-control-lessons/lessons/ansible_essentials_loops_variables.md

  - **`{{ item }}`** - This is a special variable that is declared by the loop itself.
 With each iteration the value is updated to the next value in the list.  (ignore the `{{ }}` notation for now).

-This task will effective run the following two operations for us:
+This task will effectively run the following two operations for us:

  - Install package httpd
  - Install package mod_wsgi

-### 💪  Exercise 2.10 - Configure Apache
+### Exercise 2.10 - Configure Apache

 Ansible provides an awesome toolset for managing files and configurations.
 One element of this is available from the `lineinfile` module.
 This module garauntees that a line is present/absent or set to contain specific content.